 Effective September 19, 2013, the Predecessor issued a subordinated note to Diamondback for the principal sum of \$440.0 million for a royalty interest acquisition.
 In connection with the IPO, the subordinated note was converted to equity.
 The note bore interest at 7.625% per annum.
 Interest was due and payable monthly in arrears on the first business day of each calendar month.
 The unpaid principal balance and all accrued interest on the note were due and payable in full on October 1, 2021.
 Any indebtedness evidenced by this note was subordinate in the right of payment to any indebtedness outstanding under the Diamondback credit agreement.
-As of March 31, 2014, there was \$444.1 million of principal and interest outstanding under this note.
+Prior to the completion of the IPO, there was \$437.1 million of principal and interest outstanding under this note.